Call Us 24/7 Text Us

 Search online for DUI lawyers in your area with a proven track record of success in reducing or dropping DUI charges.
 You might consider calling a few top candidates for a free initial consultation to discuss your case's facts and get a better feel for how they communicate and how they can help.

 • Ask about their experience handling DUIs, success rates, and fees.
-A skilled DUI attorney can often get your charges reduced or even dismissed, so their experience is key.
+A skilled DUI attorney can often get your charges reduced or even dismissed, especially is no one is hurt in a misdemeanor DUI, so their experience is key.

 • Discuss your options for pleading guilty, not guilty, or negotiating a plea deal.
 Your lawyer can evaluate the details of your arrest and determine the best defense strategy.